llmrel/llmrel.github.io/organizers.md

 <!-- # Organizers -->

-The workshop is organised by a core team of three early career researchers and supported by three senior academics who serve as advisors.
+The workshop is organised by a core team of three early career researchers whose research covers various aspects of uncertainty quantification, robustness, and evaluation of machine learning models and LLMs.
 Our organizers include (in alphabetical order):

 <div style="display: flex; flex-wrap: wrap; justify-content: space-between; margin-bottom: 20px;">